Valaa-Technologies/valaa-vault/packages/prophet/README.md

 ## 3. Only *universal* commands are accepted by the upstream

-Restricted commands are commands created by downstream components and which target a particular partition but for which some of the relevant data is found only in other partitions (such as a cross-partition DUPLICATED command).
+TODO(iridian): Update outdated documentation Restricted proclamations are commands created by downstream components and which target a particular partition but for which some of the relevant data is found only in other partitions (such as a cross-partition DUPLICATED command).
 Before a restricted command can be sent upstream (from where it might reach other users which might not even have